 How are spiritual power and self-transformation cultivated in street ministries?
-In Addicted to Christ, Helena Hansen provides an in-depth analysis of Pentecostal ministries in Puerto Rico that were founded and managed by self-identified “ex-addicts.”
-Richly ethnographic, the book harmoniously melds Hansen’s dual expertise in public anthropology and psychology.
-Through her interviewees’ stories, she examines key elements of the Pentecostal system: mysticism, ascetic practice, and the idea of other-worldliness.
-She then shares the strategies of Pentecostal ministries, which, according to street ministries, are the core elements of spiritual victory over addiction: transformation techniques to build spiritual strength and authority through pain and discipline; cultivation of alternative masculinities based on male converts’ reclamation of domestic space; and radical rupture from a post-industrial “culture of disposability.”
-By contrasting the ministries’ logic of addiction with that of biomedicine, Hansen rethinks roads to recovery while discovering unexpected convergences with biomedicine, revealing the true sway of street corner ministries.
+In Addicted to Christ, Helena Hansen provides an in-depth analysis of Pentecostal ministries in Puerto Rico that were founded and run by self-identified “ex-addicts,” ministries that are also widespread in poor Black and Latino neighborhoods in the U.S. mainland.
+Richly ethnographic, the book harmoniously melds Hansen’s dual expertise in cultural anthropology and psychiatry.
+Through the stories of ministry converts, she examines key elements of Pentecostalism: mysticism, ascetic practice, and the idea of other-worldliness.
+She then reconstructs the ministries' strategies of spiritual victory over addiction: transformation techniques to build spiritual strength and authority through pain and discipline; cultivation of alternative masculinities based on male converts’ reclamation of domestic space; and radical rupture from a post-industrial “culture of disposability.”
+By contrasting the ministries’ logic of addiction with that of biomedicine, Hansen rethinks roads to recovery, discovering unexpected convergences with biomedicine while revealing the allure of street corner ministries.

-Helena Hansen is Assistant Professor of Anthropology and Assistant Professor of Psychiatry at New York University.
+Helena Hansen, MD, PhD is Assistant Professor of Anthropology and Assistant Professor of Psychiatry at New York University.

 "I enjoyed Addicted to Christ a great deal.
 It is well-written, innovative, salient and it has an important story to tell."— Arthur Kleinman, MD, author of Patients and Healers in the Context of Culture, The Illness Narratives, and What Really Matters.